-1.1.Keytrack Holdings Limited (“Keytrack”, “The Company”) as a cloud-based software as a service business takes its responsibilities regarding the management of security very seriously.
+1.1.Keytrack New Zealand Limited (“Keytrack”, “The Company”) as a cloud-based software as a service business takes its responsibilities regarding the management of security very seriously.
 This document provides the policy framework through which effective management of Data Protection matters can be achieved.
 This Policy is addressed to Keytrack’s clients as well as to those individuals who will provide their personal data for processing (hereinafter – Data Subjects).

 2.1.
 The purpose of this policy is to ensure that Keytrack’s staff shall comply with the provisions of New Zealand Law when processing personal data.
 Any serious infringement will be treated seriously and may be considered under disciplinary procedures.
 The company adheres to the privacy principles as laid down by New Zealand Privacy Act 1993, and positions for alignment with the EU GDPR.
 In accordance with these principles personal data shall be:

 Processed fairly and lawfully and in a transparent manner in relation to the data subject;